Maya death rituals: Customs

-Often, whistles carved from rocks into the shapes of gods or animals were included in the grave offerings to help the deceased find their way to Xibalba.
-When a typical Mayan citizen died their family and close friends would begin fasting and procuring goods.
+Often, whistles carved from rocks into the shapes of gods or animals were included in the grave offerings to help the deceased find their way to Xibalba (She-BALba).
+When a typical Maya citizen died their family and close friends would begin fasting and procuring goods.
 To which then they would hold an all-night vigil around the corpse and burn incense calling on their ancestors to watch over the new soul in its journey in the underworld.
-The elders would then wash the corpse and cloth it, being buried naked was an insult in Mayan culture.
+The elders would then wash and clothe the corpse; being buried naked was an insult in Maya culture.
 Being buried naked meant you were usually a foreign captive.
 The elders then would carry the corpse to the church.
 Elders could only handle the corpse rather than the family because there was fear of impotent taken into death by the soul.
 On the way to the church the chuchjaw would beat the ground so the soul would not linger on Earth.
 Once at the church, elders would spin the corpse several times so the soul would lose track from its home.
 Once the corpse was buried the family would hold a feast and abandon the person's house who has passed.
 The houses of the dead become abandoned because it was believed that nine days after a successful journey through the underworld by the soul it would return to its home and sleep for nine days.
-It is during this nine-day period that the Mayans believed they could die by the soul who has returned home.
+It is during this nine-day period that the Maya believed they could die by the soul who has returned home.
 The Maya associated the color red with death and rebirth and often covered graves and skeletal remains with cinnabar.
 The bodies of the dead were wrapped in cotton mantles before being buried.
 Burial sites were oriented to provide access to the otherworld.
 Graves faced north or west, in the directions of the Maya heavens, and others were located in caves, entrances to the underworld.

 Burial practices of the Maya changed over the course of time.
 In the late Preclassic period, people were buried in a flexed position, later the dead were laid to rest in an extended position.
 In the late Classic period, the elite constructed vaulted tombs, and some rulers ordered the construction of large burial complexes.
 In the Postclassic period, cremation became more common.
 Other burial practices included bodily humanation with structures, structures directly overhead of the burial site, preferred single interments over multiple interments, the removal of skulls with a bowl or shell over or under the skull, specific skeletal position, prevailing head orientations, jade mosaic masks, and shell figurines.
-In Mayan culture the dead would be steeled like the Hero Twins to have a better chance in their journey.
+In Maya culture the dead would be steeled like the Hero Twins to have a better chance in their journey.

-Most of the Mayan are mostly found in Dangriga so called "Downsouth" in the southern of Belize country well known called a unique county by the Belizean because Belize is in both Central America and part of the Caribbean.
+Most of the Maya are mostly found in Dangriga so called "Downsouth" in the southern of Belize country well known called a unique county by the Belizean because Belize is in both Central America and part of the Caribbean.